-Planning a beach bonfire or barbecue?
+Planning a beach bonfire?
 Every summer, dozens of San Diegans suffer severe burns caused by smoldering coals or wood chips buried in the sand.
 Use only designated fire rings or cookout areas, and be sure to fully extinguish the fire and properly dispose of coals or wood.
-Contrary to what you may believe, covering hot coals or wood with sand doesn’t cool them off.
-In fact, it actually insulates the heat, keeping them hot for a day or more.
-Douse used coals or wood with water and place them in approved disposal bins.
+Contrary to what you may have heard, covering hot coals or wood with sand doesn’t cool them off.
+In fact, sand insulates the heat, keeping them hot for a day or more.
+Douse used coals or wood with water instead and place them in approved disposal bins.

 For most of us, insect stings are mostly a nuisance.
 However, about 10 percent of the population is extremely sensitive to venom, and a sting can be a life-threatening emergency.
-Minor redness and itching around the site are normal, but watch out for severe allergic reactions such as swelling around the eyes, lips, tongue or throat, as well as coughing, difficulty breathing, hives and nausea.
-Symptoms usually appear within minutes of a sting; if they do, call for help immediately.
+Minor redness and itching around the site are normal, but swelling around the eyes, lips, tongue or throat, as well as coughing, difficulty breathing, hives and nausea can be signs of a severe allergic action.
+Allergy symptoms usually appear within minutes of a sting; if they do, call for help immediately.